-Last year London hit its legal air pollution limit FOR THE YEAR in less than a month, this year it’s looking like the capital might be able to beat it’s personal best.
+Last year London hit its legal air pollution limit FOR THE YEAR by March, and this year it’s looking like the capital might be able to beat it’s personal best.
 Which is really bad news for us Londoners.
-We’re less than a month into 2019 and we’ve already breathed in what’s regarded as the maximum safe amount for a whole 12 months.
+We’re less than a month into 2020 and we’ve already breathed in what’s regarded as the maximum safe amount for a whole four months.
 According to researchers, a normal day’s exposure in the capital is equivalent to smoking 15 cigarettes, albeit significantly cheaper and without the faff of popping outside to the fire escape every half hour, so it’s clear that something needs to change.

 Government efforts to kerb the level of toxic gasses beltching into Londoners’ faces would have us doubled up laughing if we weren’t already doubled-over choking.
 It’s a black day for Londoners, though perhaps not as black as our bogeys.
 But there are changes you can make to reduce your personal exposure to pollution, so The Handbook collected up 10 top tips for tip top pollution avoidance.

 Quitting isn’t for losers